 What we don’t: Scoop hem on women’s version isn’t ideal for wearing under a harness or hipbelt.

-Sun shirts aren’t a particularly expensive purchase (our top pick is just $65), but hey, it’s 2024—every penny counts.
+Sun shirts aren’t a particularly expensive purchase (our top pick is just $70), but hey, it’s 2024—every penny counts.
 If you’re looking to save, REI’s Sahara Shade Hoodie is one of the lowest-priced options here and particularly high on value.
-Its bluesign-approved (read: sustainably sourced) polyester and spandex blend is super soft and stretchy, even after multiple washings, and has a bit of the natural cooling effect we love.
+The bluesign-approved (read: sustainably sourced) polyester and spandex blend is super soft and stretchy, even after multiple washings, and it has a bit of the natural cooling effect we love.
 What’s more, the hood design is one of the best we’ve seen, with a hidden cinch that stays out of the way but still allows you to batten down the hatches in windy conditions.
 Tack on an effective antimicrobial treatment and low-profile thumbholes, and REI’s sun hoody is an excellent choice for low-output and mild-weather hiking.

 See the Men's REI Sahara Shade Hoodie See the Women's REI Sahara Shade Hoodie